 This test measures the amount of antibodies called immunoglobulins in your blood.

 Your immune system makes antibodies to fight off bacteria, viruses, and other invaders that could harm your health.
 Your body makes several types of immunoglobulin antibodies: M, G, A, and E. They are called IgM, IgG, IgA, and IgE.
 IgG is found in your blood and tissue.
 IgM is mostly found in your blood.
 IgA is found at high levels in fluid your mucus membranes make, such as saliva, tears, and nasal secretions.
-IgE is mostly attached to cells in your immune system.
+IgE is mostly attached to immune system cells in your blood.

 Some people have deficiencies in one or more of these immunoglobulins, which puts them at risk for infections.

 You may need this test if your healthcare provider suspects that you have a immunoglobulin deficiency.
 Symptoms of a deficiency in IgG, IgA, or IgM include frequent or severe infections such as:

 In children, this deficiency can cause poor growth and failure to thrive.

 Your healthcare provider may recommend other tests, such as:

 Complete blood count, including measuring the amount of certain cells in your blood

 Check for other conditions that can affect your immune system, such as kidney disease and diabetes